poespas/ytchannel-php/README.md

-This script was written when I was 14 y/o,
+[This script was written when I was 14 y/o]